cderici/pycket-performance/k8s-specs/README.md

 - We have a Kubernetes cluster running on a master node with a working kubectl.
 - We have a docker image of Pycket that we want to run on the cluster. (use cderici/pycket:latest if you don't have one)
 - We have a persistent volume that we want to use to store the data. (the specs to create one are in this folder).
+Apply the persistent volume spec first, then the persistent volume claim spec.
 - The mounted persistent volume looks like this:

 ```